Experience the Ultimate Time-Travel Adventure with These Historic Accommodations

 Visionary hoteliers and hospitality corporations have stepped in and have literally spent their fortunes rehabbing these beautiful and iconic spaces, saving them from the wrecking ball.

-Thanks to them, we, the public get to experience each property as a destination unto itself.
+Thanks to them, we, the public get to experience each historic property as a destination unto itself.

 1. Lotte New York Palace and Towers